CodingWithDan/NoteWorthy/README.md

 ![test_image](./public/images/NoteworthyBanner.png)

-Noteworthy is a a fully responsive simple to-do application that allows users to create and track their completed and uncompleted to-do tasks.
+Noteworthy is a a fully responsive, lightweight application that allows users to create and track their completed and uncompleted tasks.

-This project was built using the MVC Architecture and implements user "authorization".
+This project was built using the MVC Architecture and implements user authorization.
-Users are able to sign-up, customize and personalize their to-do lists.
+Users are able to sign-up, customize and personalize their task and lists.

 # Functionality